Additional Coverage Options – Auto Insurance Add-Ons Explained

 Uninsured Motorist Coverage

-Some states require uninsured motorist coverage, while others it is optional.
+Some states require uninsured motorist coverage, while in others it is optional.
 What is important to realize here is that if you were to get hit by a vehicle, but they do not have insurance, you need that extra coverage to handle your damages.
 Uninsured motorist coverage protects you when someone without insurance causes the accident – and keeps you from exhausting your existing benefits.

 Underinsured Motorist Coverage